Steven B. Dodge

 Steven Bruce Dodge (July 12, 1945 – January 17, 2019) was an American telecommunications and media entrepreneur, environmentalist, and philanthropist.
 He co-founded and was the founder, chairman and CEO of five companies including American Tower, American Radio Systems, American Cablesystems, Windover Development, and Beverly Crossing.
 Dodge was inducted into the Academy of Distinguished Entrepreneurs at Babson College in 2002 and the Mobile Infrastructure Hall of Fame in November 2018.
 Throughout his career he served on numerous boards, including Sotheby’s, The Cabot (Beverly, Massachusetts), the Dana Farber Cancer Institute, Endicott College, and Montserrat College of Art.

 Dodge died in Bonita Springs, Florida, after being struck by a vehicle while crossing a road with his bicycle.

-At the time of his death, Deborah Parenti, publisher of the trade journal Radio Ink, wrote that Dodge was "an extraordinary human being who made people proud of their work.”
-The Boston Globe added that he was “a serial entrepreneur en route to becoming one of Greater Boston’s most successful businessmen.”
+At the time of his death, Deborah Parenti, publisher of the trade journal Radio Ink, described Dodge as extraordinary and noted his ability to make others proud of their work.
+The Boston Globe described him as a serial entrepreneur who became one of Greater Boston’s most successful businessmen.

 Early life

 Dodge was born in New Haven, Connecticut, to Nelson Dodge, a sales executive, and Betsy (Adams) Dodge, an artist.
 The senior Mr. Dodge died when Steve was 9.
 His mother married Donald Bradley (The Hotchkiss School, 1925), a banker, and the family moved to Cheshire, Connecticut.
 Dodge graduated from Hotchkiss (1963) and from Yale University (1967) with a degree in English.
-He attended Navy Officer Candidate School in Newport, Rhode Island, and served the Navy for four years, most of his time aboard a destroyer, rising in rank to lieutenant and chief engineer.
-“I did more learning and growing up in the Navy than anywhere else—before or since,” Dodge said in a 2018 interview.
-“Actions produced tangible outcomes that mattered, and working hard became a habit.”
+He attended Navy Officer Candidate School in Newport, Rhode Island, and served in the Navy for four years, most of his time aboard a destroyer, rising in rank to lieutenant and chief engineer.
+In a 2018 interview, Dodge credited his time in the Navy for helping him learn to work hard and focus on tangible results.

 Career

 Bank of Boston

 Back in civilian life, Dodge joined the Bank of Boston in the commercial loan officer training program.
 Selected from the program by bank executive William L. Brown, Dodge was asked to research and later lend to a new industry, cable-TV.
-“I fell in love with it,” Dodge said.
+He liked it right away.
 He became the senior lender for the bank on the Continental Cablevision account, among others.
-He enjoyed commercial lending but said, “I wasn’t cut out to work for other people for very long."
-His exposure to the cable TV industry and its players "convinced me that they were just normal guys, not that formidable.”
+He enjoyed commercial lending but want to work for himself.
+His exposure to players in the cable TV industry helped him realize that he could do it.
 Dodge decided to leave the bank to launch his own cable company.